G-Molano-LA/fancyflexscore/README.md

 - Secondary structure
 - Hidrofobicity

-Then, the key idea is to use this 3 parameters to calculate our flexibility score.

-To begin with, we have a protein sequence as a input that has no known pdb file.
-So.
-1. Search candidates that has similar structure with our target protein -> Pairwise aln (BLAST, jackhmmer or similar approaches)
-2. With these candidates, obtain regions of similarity -> Multiple **STRUCTURAL** aln
-3. Obtain b-factors of regions of similarity (perform an average of the candidates).
-4. Compute b-factor calculation:
-  1. Obtain the b-factor associated to the alfa-carbon of each aminoacid.
-  2. Standarize b-factors.
-5. Compute a flexibility score for **each aminoacid** based on:
-  - B-factors
-  - Secondary structure restraints (Can be calculated with the Bio.PDB.DSSP module)
-  - Hidrofobicity (Can be calculated with the Bio.PDB.DSSP module)
-6. Define a threshold to decide if the score for each aminoacid is flexible or not (1, 0).
-7. Scan the sequence by triplets to check for different state residues in the middle of the triplet to correct it.
-8. Sum all 0,1s and normalize by the number of aminoacids (average).
-9. As a final output we can give:
-  - Total protein score
-  - Score associated to each aminoacid

 # TO DO LIST
 8. Do documentation:
   -  [ ] Configure logging for all the modules